vojtechruz/vojtechruzicka-blog/src/posts/java-try-with-resources/index.md

 Try with resources offers an easy and foolproof way to make sure all your resources are properly closed.
 It manages closing automatically instead of explicitly using `try-finally`.

 ## Traditional try-catch-finally
-With traditional `try-catch`, you can execute a block of code and handle any exceptions hich may occur:
+With traditional `try-catch`, you can execute a block of code and handle any exceptions which may occur:

 ```java